ja-gaeta/personal-site/README.md

 **Note**:

-On Unix Systems, processes in parallel should be:
+On Unix Systems, scripts with processes in parallel should be:

 ```json
 "start": "npm run server & npm run develop",